 5. Cast your Vote

 Even if you don’t put out clues for your guests to use to inform their vote, you can still get creative with a voting system.
 Supply pink and blue necklaces and have guests select a necklace and wear it during the party.
-Get some cute “I voted” buttons for boy and girl.
+Get some cute “I voted” stickers for boy and girl.

 Good luck with your pregnancy announcement!